-Unavailable revenue arises when potential revenues do not meet both the measurable and availability criteria for recognition in the current period.
-Unavailable revenue also arises when the City receives resources before it has a legal claim to them, as when grant monies are received prior to the incurrence of qualified expenditures.
-In subsequent periods, when both revenue recognition criteria are met, or when the City has a legal claim to the resources, the liability for unavailable revenue is removed from the balance sheet and revenue is recognized.
+Unearned revenue arises when potential revenues do not meet both the measurable and availability criteria for recognition in the current period.
+Unearned revenue also arises when the City receives resources before it has a legal claim to them, as when grant monies are received prior to the incurrence of qualified expenditures.
+In subsequent periods, when both revenue recognition criteria are met, or when the City has a legal claim to the resources, the liability for unearned revenue is removed from the balance sheet and revenue is recognized.

-Notes to Financial Statements June 30, 2022 and 2021
+Notes to Financial Statements June 30, 2023 and 2022